FloWater just raised $15 million to put bottled water out of business

 And it all started with an $18,600 bank loan, according to the company’s founder, Wyatt Taubman, who remains on the company’s board but stepped aside as head honcho in 2015 and has since founded a cold-pressed juice company.

-Per his LinkedIn, Taubman, says he used that bank loan to launch a pilot refill station, before shaking $125,000 out of friends and family, and a second, $62,000 loan to launch additional refill stations.
+Per his LinkedIn, Taubman, says he used that bank loan to launch a pilot refill station, before shaking $125,000 out of friends and family, and taking out a second, $62,000 loan to launch additional refill stations.
 The company later raised $950,000 from the Tech Coast Angels and the Hawaii Angels, hired Razgaitis, redesigned the look of its product and, in 2016, raised $2.6 million in Series A funding.

-FloWater customers include Google, Airbnb, Specialized Bikes, and, somewhat ironically, Red Bull.
+FloWater customers include Google, Airbnb, Specialized Bikes and, somewhat ironically, Red Bull.

 It says its stations are now in nearly 50 states.